-Specific topics include national and international art markets; art practices in the context of their broader social and political contexts; social relations and institutions and their role in contemporary Australian art; the policy regimes and funding programmes of Australian governments; and national and international art markets.
-In addition, the collection will pay detailed attention to the field of indigenous art and the work of indigenous artists.
+Specific topics include national and international art markets; art practices in their broader social and political contexts; social relations and institutions and their role in contemporary Australian art; the policy regimes and funding programmes of Australian governments; and national and international art markets.
+In addition, the collection will pay detailed attention to the field of indigenous art and the work of Indigenous artists.

-This book will be of interest to scholars in contemporary art, art history, Asia Pacific studies, and indigenous peoples.
+This book will be of interest to scholars in contemporary art, art history, cultural studies, and Indigenous peoples.

 Introduction: The Australian Art Field — Fractures and Frictions

 Deborah Stevenson, Tony Bennett, Fred Myers and Tamara Winikoff